 Cons

-- Proprietary architecture adds a learning curve for new teams
+- Learning curve for new teams

 Best for